 While there are many benefits to owning indexed universal life, there are also some items to consider before you commit to purchasing this type of policy.
 So, it is helpful to understand both the pros and cons of IUL.

-- Death benefit “safety net” (which is received income tax free by beneficiary)
+- Death benefit “safety net” (which is received income tax-free by the beneficiary)

 - Growth limitations (such as caps, participation rates, and/or spreads)

-There are many insurance companies that offer indexed universal life.
+Many insurance companies offer indexed universal life.
 But some may be better than others, depending on your health condition and what you are looking for in an IUL policy (such as premium amount and choice of underlying indexes to track).

 See our full best life insurance carriers page here.

 We offer IULs from over 30 companies, but these are the best IUL companies currently:

 One crucial factor to consider when choosing an indexed universal life policy is the financial strength and stability of the insurer.
 You can determine this by reviewing the ratings the insurance carrier has received from A.M.
 Best, Standard & Poor’s, Fitch, and/or Moody’s Investor Services.